 Note: You are currently viewing documentation for Moodle 2.5.
-Up-to-date documentation for the latest stable version is available here: Blocks FAQ.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Blocks FAQ.

 - Managing blocks